The Avon Walk for Breast Cancer is a national series of 39-mile weekend fundraising events launched in 2003 by the Avon Foundation.

 In addition, it is appropriate and a standard practice for foundations to hold some funds in reserve.
 It would not be prudent to spend all of the Foundation’s annual revenues and leave none for unanticipated grant-making opportunities or for continued support in years of economic turbulence or reduced fund raising success.
 In all grant making and fund management, the Avon Foundation goal is to be prudent and effective, and use the Avon Walk funds raised in the best way to support access to care and finding a cure for breast cancer.

 The Avon Walk series is produced and managed by the Avon Foundation for Women, a 501(c)(3) charity that was founded in 1955.
 The Avon Foundation is fortunate to receive generous support from Avon Products, Inc. in all of its endeavors, including the Avon Walks.
-In 2010, the total Avon Products, Inc. commitment to the Avon Foundation mission programs and administrative expenses was approximately $26 million, about one third of the Foundation’s total 2010 revenue.
+In 2013, the total Avon Products, Inc. commitment to the Avon Foundation mission programs and administrative expenses was approximately $15 million.

 The fees for the logistical producer for the Avon Walks are paid by Avon Products, Inc., and Avon also makes significant contributions to Walk marketing and advertising expenses.
 Avon Products also supports the Avon Foundation with corporate-salaried staff in a wide variety of disciplines, on-site personnel at the events and donated Avon products for every participant.